STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Experiments

 \subsection{Datasets}

-Datasets adopted in our experiments include \textit{COCO}~\cite{lin2014microsoft}, \textit{BSDS} \cite{arbelaez2010contour}, \textit{Multicue} \cite{mely2016systematic} and \textit{BIPED} \cite{poma2020dense}. \textit{COCO} is a widely used computer vision dataset containing common objects for natural scenes, which serves as unlabeled dataset for the self-training. \textit{BSDS} is designed for image segmentation and boundary detection, it plays as the training set of several state-of-the-art networks to compare the generalization ability. \textit{Multicue} is a commonly-used benchmark dataset for edge detection, and \textit{BIPED} is the most recent released one.
+Datasets adopted in our experiments include \textit{COCO}~\cite{lin2014microsoft}, \textit{BSDS} \cite{arbelaez2010contour}, \textit{Multicue} \cite{mely2016systematic} and \textit{BIPED} \cite{poma2020dense}. \textit{COCO} is a widely used computer vision dataset containing common objects for natural scenes, in this paper, we adopt \textit{COCO val2017} of 5000 images as unlabeled dataset for the self-training. \textit{BSDS} is designed for image segmentation and boundary detection, consisting of 200, 100 and 200 images for training, validation and testing respectively.
+Each image is labeled by multiple annotators and the final ground truth is calculated by taking their average.
+As previous works, we augment the training and validation sets with flipping (2×), scaling (3×) and rotation (16×) during the training.
+It also plays as the training set of several state-of-the-art networks to compare the generalization ability. \textit{Multicue} is a commonly-used benchmark dataset for edge detection, containing 100 images from challenging natural scenes.
+Each scene contains a sequence of images from the left and right views, captured by a stereo camera.
+Only the last frames of every left-view sequences are labeled by annotators.
+For these 100 images, each of them are annotated by several people as well.
+As previous works, we randomly split them into training and evaluation sets, consisting of 80 and 20 images respectively. \textit{BIPED} dataset contains 250 annotated images of outdoor scenes, spliting into a training set of 200 images and a testing set of 50 images.
+All images are carefully annotated at single-pixel width.
+The resolution of \textit{Multicue} and \textit{BIPED} are both 1280 $\times$ 720.
+Thus we augment each image by flipping (2×), cropping (3×), and rotation (16×), leading to a training set that is 96 times larger than the original dataset.
 We conduct ablation study and the evaluation of cross-dataset generality on \textit{BIPED} dataset.
-Also, the performances after finetuning on \textit{Multicue} and \textit{BIPED} respectively are also compared with state-of-the-art methods, with data augmentation of cropping, flipping, and rotating.
+The performances after finetuning on \textit{BSDS}, \textit{Multicue} and \textit{BIPED} are also compared with state-of-the-art edge detectors.